By Kathy Kuhl “You just read it! Can’t you remember what you read?”

 IDA has useful articles on understanding different kinds of reading programs.
 They have published many helpful Fact Sheets, which are linked in the Resources section at the end of this post.
 Happily, they even have one recommending homeschooling!

-There are many other good programs, and your child may have learned to read with one of dozens of others that didn’t make the list.
+There are many good programs, but others that merely claim to follow “the science of reading.”
 But if you’ve got a bright student who has struggled for years to learn to read, or who can sound out words (decode) but doesn’t read fluently or with comprehension, IDA’s information may help you find what you need.

 Some kids respond well to basic phonics instruction.
 If your child needs more details, however, teaching reading using an Orton-Gillingham-based approach such as Reading Reflex, Barton Reading, or Alphabetic Phonics at home may do the trick.
 These approaches teach the parents more about how to teach.